shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 The training script relies on [data set structure](#structure-of-data) being satisfied - otherwise, it will fail trying to load the data.

+The training script will create a checkpoint of the best performing iteration so far, and also create a checkpoint every 20 epochs.
+Since the default setting for Epochs is 300, the script will create 16+ checkpoints (1 best, 15 interval) in the directory `test/model/run/`.

 ### Predicting

 ```